 Strategy, Talent & Management

 There are more than 200 environmental labels active in the EU, and more than 450 active worldwide.
 Many believe that sustainability will be just as regulated as financial reporting in a near future, and most companies and nations have already set up precise targets for carbon emissions for the upcoming years.
-And what about EU’s Sustainability Initiative on Digital Product Passports in 2025?
-With Footprint Data Management you can manage the product’s life cycle data and the different Category Impacts included in EU’s PEF methodology such as water, carbon and/or land use.
+Are you prepared?

 The market demand for environmentally responsible companies and more sustainable commerce and products is intensifying.
-Working strategically with master data, including sustainability data on an MDM platform creates the data transparency necessary for an organisation to access and share the data needed to make better analysis and data driven decisions.
-This increase in business agility will make it easier to scale and comply to new regulations as well as report progress to owners, investors and consumers but also an opportunity to develop more circular and sustainable business models, solution and products.
+Working strategically with sustainability data on an MDM platform like other business critical data creates the transparency necessary for your organisation to access and share the data needed to make better analysis and make better decisions.
+This increase in business agility will also make it easier to comply to new regulations as well as report progress to owners, investors and consumers and an opportunity to develop more circular and sustainable business models, solutions and products .

 Footprint Data management is a data driven approach to sustainability work.
 By automating the processes to compile as well as syndicate actual footprint data from external sources and by integrating necessary internal systems, you’ll free up operative time to harness the real strategic value of the data.

 MDM platforms have built-in functionalities for data quality management and ensure that updates and changes are performed everywhere simultaneously.
 You need both access as well as actual data to analyse where and how you can possibly decrease the total impact.

 Better data means better business which can ultimately create a better world.